0xPolygonID/docs/docs/verifier/on-chain-verification/overview.md

 This tutorial is based on the verification of a Credential of Type `KYCAgeCredential` with an attribute `birthday` with a Schema URL `https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json-ld/kyc-v3.json-ld`.

-The prerequisite is that users have the [Polygon ID Wallet app](/docs/wallet/wallet-overview.md) installed and self-issued a Credential of type `KYC Age Credential Merklized` using our [Demo Issuer](https://issuer-demo.polygonid.me/)
+The prerequisite is that users have the [optimism ID Wallet app](/docs/wallet/wallet-overview.md) installed and self-issued a Credential of type `KYC Age Credential Merklized` using our [Demo Issuer](https://issuer-demo.optimismid.me/)

 :::note

-Some executable code related to this tutorial is in <ins><a href="https://github.com/0xPolygonID/contracts" target="_blank">this repository</a></ins>.
+Some executable code related to this tutorial is in <ins><a href="https://github.com/0xoptimismID/contracts" target="_blank">this repository</a></ins>.

 :::